 JAVIER HIRSCHFELD is a Spanish artist, curator, and Photo Editor, working mainly in London, Málaga, and Dakar.
 He studied History of Art at Birkbeck, University of London, during this same time, he developed his interest in portrait photography.

 His work has been presented in Spain, United States, Brazil and France, As a curator he has worked with artists such as Omar Victor Diop, Eugenio Merino and Edouard Taufenbach.
 His photographic projects include, The Sheltering Pixel, Miguel de Moreno, and Once Ideal Senegal (Senegal 11 Best).
 Javier is interested, in the role and responsibility of photography in the representation of “one and the other”.

 Javier is the Photo Editor at BBC Culture and BBC Future in London.

-In his latest work, he tackles golf courses as devices that generate a displacement in the notion of territory.
-In the golf courses there is an objectification of the landscape, in which a sort of ready-mades are generated at different scales.
+In his latest work, he tackles golf courses as devices that generate a displacement in the notion of territory and as an objectification of the landscape.
 The development of the project itself is understood as a testing ground to investigate new forms of photographic language.
 This inserts logics of painting, installation or performance.